OpenIndy/OpenIndy.github.io/documentation/docu-dev/concept.md

 A sensor generates readings.
 A reading is an original measurement value of the sensor.
 For example a polar reading is described by two angles and a distance.
 If possible the reading will be transformed to an observation.
 An observation is a 3D coordinate that knows the reading from which it was generated.
 Each observation can belong to one or more geometries and can be changed by system tranformations.

 A feature is anything which can be manipulated by functions.
 OpenIndy uses features to describe all elements in an abstract way that you need to solve your task.
 For example you want to measure a pipeline.
-So you will need the feature cylinder ([geometry](#feature-geometry)) to reconstruct the pipeline.
+So you will need the feature cylinder to reconstruct the pipeline.
 In addition to the feature, you need a function(fit or construct) that solves the cylinder.

 ### Feature and function
 {:.no_toc}